-AB 2998 is a bill enforced by the Bureau of Household Goods and Services (BHGS) of the state of California, which prohibits the sale of juvenile products such as pillows, comforters and other products that contain flame-retardant (FR) chemicals at levels above 1,000 parts per million (ppm).
+AB 2998 is a bill enforced by the Bureau of Household Goods and Services (BHGS) of the state of California, which prohibits the sale of juvenile products such as pillows, comforters, and other products that contain flame-retardant (FR) chemicals at levels above 1,000 parts per million (ppm).

 Note that “juvenile products” are defined as products designed for residential use by children under 12 years of age.

 Pillows and bedding manufactured outside the United States are generally not designed to comply with US federal and state-level regulations.
 Overseas manufacturers rely on their customers to provide a list of applicable standards and ready-made label files they can apply directly to the product.

-Country of Origin
+Country of Origin Marking

-- Made in Singapore
+- Made in China

-- Made in Indonesia
+- Made in Mexico

-- Made in Costa Rica
+- Made in USA

-- Made in Congo
+- Made in Portugal